MoebiuZ/OpcodeOne/doc/arch/OpcodeOne_Technical_Documentation.md

-FL (Flags)  ---> Carry, Zero, Negative, Two's complement overflow, Signed (N/V), x , x,  x
+## Status flags

+Status flags are store in the FL register.

+// TODO

+* Carry
+* Zero
+* Negative
+* Two's complement overflow
+* Signed (N/V)

 ## Addressing

 OpcodeOne has two 24-bit address buses, Memory Bus and Video Bus.
 On a *standard* use case, one is intended for RAM/ROM and the other for VRAM (Video bus), but second one can be used for any other purpose.
 All instruction addressing refers to Memory bus, and Video bus is only accesable with [VR](#vr), [VW](#vw) and [MTR](#mtr) instructions.

 ### Memory bus

+// TODO

 ### Video bus